• Home

 Ya'axche's restaurant

 I understand that cooking is not everyone’s cup of tea.
 However, that is not an obstacle to try chef Wilson Alonzo’s outstanding recipes.
-Ya’axche opens its doors as a restaurant from Friday to Sunday from 11 am to 6 pm with a short menu.
+Ya’axche opens its doors as a restaurant from Friday to Sunday from 11:30 am to 5:30 pm.

 As in the master class and the demo class, the ingredients are from the area and traditional techniques are followed to prepare each dish.